jyd5154/personal_website/source/Publications/index.md

 ---
 ![](./img/current_projects.png)

-Deng, Z., Steele, L., Teng, H. Demand Uncertainty and Tax-Motivated Outbound Income Shifting.
-Under review.

 Deng, Z., Rane, S. G. The Foreign Market Effect and Estimating Tax-Motivated Income Shifting.
+Under Review.

 He is also brewing other schemes that can't be disclosed for now...